tdelora/motionDetectVLC/README.md

 - motion-sensor-pin (int): The GPIO pin to be read for motion events.
 If motion-sensor-pin is not specified the script reads from pin 12.
 - vlc-fullscreen (boolean): Specifies if VLC should be run in full-screen mode.
 If vlc-fullscreen is not specified the script defaults to false.
 - os-environment (dictionary): OS environment variables to be set as the script starts.

+Optional LED Parameters:
+- led-status (boolean): Enable the LED status operations
+- led-config (dictionary): Dictionary of dictionaries for LED GPIO pins and status color settings.
+Not all dictionaries or dictionary entries are needed, if a setting is not specified the default values are utilized.
+Member dictionaries and their parameters:
+    - gpioPins (dictionary): GPIO pins to be used for LED operations.
+      - redPin (int): Pin for red.
+Default: 13
+      - greenPin (int): Pin for green.
+Default: 6
+      - bluePin (int): Pin for blue.
+Default: 18
+    - statusModes (dictionary): LED colors for the various script status modes.
+Modes are:
+      - start (string): Color displayed in the startup phase.
+Default: #FF0000 (red)
+      - bored (string): Color displayed when bored videos are playing.
+Default: #0000FF (blue)
+      - no_motion (string): Color displayed when a no-motion event occurs.
+Default: #ff8000 (orange)
+      - motion (string): Color displayed when a motion event occurs.
+Default: #301934 (dark purple)
+      - waiting (string): Color displayed between events or timer firings.
+Default: #00FF00 (green)

 Hardware utilized
 - iRasptek Starter Kit for Raspberry Pi 5 RAM 8GB - 64GB Edition of OS-Bookworm Pre-Loaded (Amazon)